OfficeDev/teams-toolkit/docs/sdk/teamsfx.conversationbot.md

 For command and response, ensure each command should ONLY be registered with the command once, otherwise it'll cause unexpected behavior if you register the same command more than once.

-For notification, set `notification.storage` in [ConversationOptions](./teamsfx.conversationoptions.md) to use your own storage implementation.
+For notification, set `notification.options.storage` in [ConversationOptions](./teamsfx.conversationoptions.md) to use your own storage implementation.

 ## Example